chug2k/nouislider-rails/README.md

 # Nouislider::Rails

-Currently tracking 7.0.2 of jquery-noUiSlider: http://refreshless.com/nouislider/.
+Currently tracking 8.0.2 of noUiSlider: http://refreshless.com/nouislider/.
 All credit and thanks to @leongersen for the awesome library.
-Sorry for not naming it jquery-nouislider-rails, but someone else started another gem a few months ago here (https://github.com/soycamo/jquery-nouislider-rails).

 ![screenshot from homepage](https://raw.github.com/chug2k/nouislider-rails/master/screenshot.png)

-## Installation
+## Usage
 Add this line to your application's Gemfile:

     gem 'nouislider-rails'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install nouislider-rails

-## Usage

-## Require Everything

-To require everything including libLink, and wNumb, in your app/assets/javascript manifest file:

-    //= require jquery.nouislider

-To require all styling, in your app/assets/stylesheets manifest file:

-    //= require jquery.nouislider

-## Require specific options

-If you only want the base javascript:

-    //= require nouislider/nouislider

-If you want to use the `$.Link` feature (binding input fields or other elements to a plugin) you would also need to add:
+Add the following directive to your application.js:

-    //= require libLink/jquery.liblink
+    //= require nouislider

-If you want to use the `wNumb` feature (number & money formatting) you would also need to add:
+Add the following directive to your application.css:

-    //= require wnumb/wNumb
+    //= require nouislider

-http://refreshless.com/nouislider/more/ has more information on integrating your own styles.
+http://refreshless.com/nouislider/more has more information on integrating your own styles.

 ## Contributing